pchansen/GetData/Codebook.md

 The script checks whether or not the source zip data file has been downloaded and unzipped.
 If this has not happened, then it downloads the zip file and unzips it in a pre-specified directory.
 The 8 main data files are then read into memory as dataframes.
 The files are:
-- features.txt				Description of data features in columns of X_*.txt files
+- features.txt - Description of data features in columns of X_*.txt files
-- activity_labels.txt 		Description of activities in column 2 of y_*.txt files
+- activity_labels.txt - Description of activities in column 2 of y_*.txt files
-- /test/subject_test.txt	ID labels for subjects in test set
+- /test/subject_test.txt - ID labels for subjects in test set
-- /test/X_test.txt			Processed feature data for test subjects
+- /test/X_test.txt - Processed feature data for test subjects
-- /test/y_test.txt			Activity labels for subjects in test set
+- /test/y_test.txt - Activity labels for subjects in test set
-- /train/subject_train.txt	ID labels for subjects in training set
+- /train/subject_train.txt - ID labels for subjects in training set
-- /train/X_train.txt		Processed feature data for training subjects
+- /train/X_train.txt - Processed feature data for training subjects
-- /train/y_train.txt		Activity labels for subjects in training set
+- /train/y_train.txt - Activity labels for subjects in training set

 ### Step 1 - Merging of data

-To start creating a tidy data set the columns of /test/subject_test.txt (1 col), /test/y_test.txt (1 col) and /test/y_test.txt (561 cols )were combined to create a new dataset, called *test*.
+To start creating a tidy data set the columns of /test/subject_test.txt (1 col), /test/y_test.txt (1 col) and /test/y_test.txt (561 cols) were combined to create a new dataset, called *test*.
 A new column descriptor "Set" containing the value "test" was also added in the event that identification of the original source of the data was needed (564 cols in total, 2947 rows).

 The columns of /train/subject_train.txt, /train/y_train.txt and /train/y_train.txt were similarly combined to create a new dataset, called *train*.
 A new column descriptor "Set"